mozilla/addons-server/docs/topics/api/ratings.rst

 .. http:get:: /api/v4/ratings/rating/

     :query string addon: The :ref:`add-on <addon-detail>` id, slug, or guid to fetch ratings from.
 When passed, the ratings shown will always be the latest posted by each user on this particular add-on (which means there should only be one rating per user in the results), unless the ``version`` parameter is also passed.
+    :query string exclude_ratings: Exclude ratings by their ``id``.
+Multiple ratings can be specified, separated by comma(s).
+    :query string filter: The :ref:`filter(s) <rating-filtering-param>` to apply.
+    :query string score: Only include ratings that have been given a specific ``score``.
+Multiple scores can be specified, separated by comma(s).
     :query string show_flags_for: The user id to show flags for.
 If the request is made with an authenticated user matching this parameter value, a ``flags`` property will be added to the response as described below in :ref:`ratings <rating-detail-object>`.
+    :query boolean show_grouped_ratings: Whether or not to show ratings aggregates for this add-on in the response (Use "true"/"1" as truthy values, "0"/"false" as falsy ones).
     :query string show_permissions_for: The user id to show permissions for.
 If the request is made with an authenticated user matching this parameter value, and the ``addon`` parameter is also present, a ``can_reply`` property will be added to the response as described below.
-    :query string filter: The :ref:`filter(s) <rating-filtering-param>` to apply.
     :query int user: The user id to fetch ratings from.
-    :query boolean show_grouped_ratings: Whether or not to show ratings aggregates for this add-on in the response (Use "true"/"1" as truthy values, "0"/"false" as falsy ones).
     :query int version: The version id to fetch ratings from.
-    :query string exclude_ratings: Exclude ratings by their ``id``.
-Multiple ratings can be specified, separated by comma(s).
     :query int page: 1-based page number.
 Defaults to 1.
     :query int page_size: Maximum number of results to return for the requested page.
 Defaults to 25.
     :>json int count: The number of results for this query.